 National German Adviser

-Heike supports the development of German language education in New Zealand and offers:
+Alexandra’s role is to support the promotion and development of the German language education in New Zealand.

 Teachers of German in New Zealand may benefit from the professional support offered by the following organisations: